ELM STUDY - Participation

 This visit will take about 2 hours.

-For further details about what participation in the ELM Study involves, please read through the Participant information for adolescents and parents of adolescents (it includes information for two parents, if relevant), or children and parents of children (it includes information for two parents, if relevant), or adults below:
+For further details about what participation in the ELM Study involves, please read through the Participant information for adolescents and parents of adolescents (it includes information for two parents, if relevant), or adults below: